AuntBawHein/Developing-a-Predictive-Model-for-Myanmar-Medical-Hospital-Admission-Rates/README.md

 Why do we have to use Pandas for this step?

-We use Pandas because it helps us combine change and clean up our data in a way that makes it easier for the model to learn from it.
+We use Pandas because it helps us combine change and clean up our data in a way that makes it easier for the model to learn from it.

 Code